Skip to main content

 2. Prescription use or possession of marijuana on campus property.

-6. Driving under the influence or impaired by drugs.
+7. Driving while impaired or under the influence of drugs.

 Notes on Drugs: